sqlparser/sqlflow_public/grabit/sql-server/grabit-sql-server-command-line.md

 ## Automated data lineage from SQL Server (Command Line Mode)
-This article introduces how to discover the data lineage from SQL Server scripts or from the SQL Server database and keep it updated automatically.
+This article introduces how to discover the data lineage from SQL Server scripts or the SQL Server database and automatically update it.
 So the business users and developers can see the SQL Server data lineage graph instantly.

 ### Software used in this solution